 Divide Little League takes pitch counts very seriously because studies show that adhering to league age pitch counts is a very effective injury prevention strategy.
-Scorekeepers for the AA, AAA, Majors divisions and above keep track of pitch counts during games; managers must be aware of pitch counts during games to ensure their players are not exceeding their maximum number of pitches per day.
-League age pitch counts for Little League Baseball are as follows:
+Scorekeepers for the Minor, Major, and Junior divisions keep track of pitch counts during games; managers must be aware of pitch counts during games to ensure their players are not exceeding their maximum number of pitches per day.